 Household and community members often fear becoming infected with MDR-TB when a child with MDR-TB is returned to the community.
 As long as the child is maintained on appropriate treatment for MDR-TB, his or her risk of infectiousness is low.
-Once his or her smear is negative, he or she should return to normal activities-including school and sporting teams-provided his or her clinical status allows.
+If using group A drugs and there is no second-line resistance and the drugs are well taken the individual is usually not infectious after 2 weeks, he or she should return to normal activities-including school and sporting teams-provided his or her clinical status allows.
 Education should be provided to family members and key community members (i.e. teachers, coaches, ministers).
 This will decrease stigma and discrimination.
 Specific points to address include:

-- Once the child is on MDR-TB treatment, he or she is unlikely to transmit disease. - If smear-negative, the child doesn't need to wear a mask in public. - Children with MDR-TB can share bathrooms, utensils, balls, tools, crayons, etc. - Children with MDR-TB feel better physically and psychologically when they can return to their usual environments and activities.
+- Once the child is on MDR-TB treatment, he or she is unlikely to transmit disease. - Children with MDR-TB can share bathrooms, utensils, balls, tools, crayons, etc. - Children with MDR-TB feel better physically and psychologically when they can return to their usual environments and activities.